 Substitute for cooked glutinous rice flour

 This is not to be mistaken with the common glutinous rice flour.
 Cooked glutinous rice flour is a special flour which is often used in Chinese sweets.
-You can buy this from Asian grocers or make them yourself by frying the glutinous flour in a dry pan over medium heat.
+You can buy it from Asian grocers or make them yourself by frying the glutinous flour in a dry pan over medium heat.
 It will take about 5 to 8 minutes for the flour to turn into a light shade of yellow.
-Once it does, let it cool down to room temperature.
+Once it does, let it cool to room temperature.

 The dough cracks/too dry

 When the dough keeps cracking, it indicates that the dough is too dry.
-If you are making a large batch of mooncakes, the dough should be covered with a* damp cloth and avoid placing the dough under direct wind or fan.
+If you are making a large batch of mooncakes, the dough should be covered with a piece of damp cloth and avoid placing the dough under direct wind or fan.